 Entebbe — Queen Elizabeth National Park (Kasese and Mweya airstrips)

-Uganda’s most celebrated tourism asset, Queen Elizabeth National Park, features on most Uganda fly-in safaris, allowing tourists to easily connect with remote nationals in the two extreme corners of Uganda and beyond.
-The park alone is a massive 1978 sq km top Africa safari game drive destination in the east of Africa, offering incredible wildlife viewing moments, especially for independent travelers.
+Uganda’s most celebrated tourism asset, Queen Elizabeth National Park, is one of the most recommended places you can fly, allowing tourists to easily connect to the two extreme corners of Uganda and beyond.
+The park alone is a massive 1978 sq km of protected reserve, offering incredible wildlife viewing moments, especially for independent travelers.

-Queen Elizabeth National Park is about 392 kilometers (248 miles) from Entebbe, and that takes about a 6-hours drive via Kampala-Fort Portal highway and about a 7-hours drive on Masaka-Mbarara highway.
+Queen Elizabeth National Park is about 392 kilometers (248 miles) from Entebbe, which take about six hours to drive via the Kampala-Fort Portal highway and about seven hours on Masaka-Mbarara highway.

-The Entebbe-Kasese/Mweya fly-in Uganda safari will cut the journey to just below an hour, saving a significant chunk of time to explore the park’s adventures or quiet-relaxing time at the camp.
-A considerable percentage of our travelers jump for this chance to save on time and also experience the Pearl of Africa’s enchanting aerial landscapes views.
+Flying between Entebbe and Kasese or Mweya will cut the journey to just below an hour, saving a significant chunk of time to explore the park’s adventures or relaxing time at the camp.

-Aerolink operates chartered and scheduled local flights between Queen Elizabeth National Park and Bwindi (Kihihi/Kisoro airstrips), Murchison Falls National Park (Pakuba, Bugungu, and Chobe airstrips), and Entebbe International Airport.
+Aerolink operates chartered flights between Queen Elizabeth National Park and Bwindi (Kihihi/Kisoro airstrips), Murchison Falls National Park (Pakuba, Bugungu, and Chobe airstrips), and Entebbe International Airport.

 Entebbe — Murchison Falls National Park (Pakuba, Bugungu and Chobe airstrips)